Lxc417/SCANCell/README.md

 SCANCell mainly contains two analysis parts: sample classification and direct association (DA) network construction.

 ## Sample Classification
 We use phEMD, proposed by Bodenmiller, to classify samples into different subgroups.
 The installing and running of phEMD refer to https://github.com/KrishnaswamyLab/phemd.
-We made slightly changes for phEMD and output the following results we required in a self-defined folder.
+We made slightly changes for phEMD and output the following results we required in a self-defined folder (such as the folder named results_from_PhEMD in the provided folder SCANCell).

 - classification results of all samples